Information about Tutors

 What if I wish to take a year out (go 'Off-Books')?

 You cannot just leave or stop going to College.
 You must get permission from the Senior Lecturer to interrupt your studies.
 You should discuss your reasons for going 'off-books' with your Tutor and ask him/her to apply to the Senior Lecturer on your behalf.
 Make sure you discuss your reasons for doing so with your Tutor to ensure this is the right choice for you at this time.
 You normally need to be ‘in good standing’ (= to have passed your exams) to be allowed to go off-books.

 What if I am ill at the time of my exams?

 Students who are ill at the time of their examinations should consult their doctor and request a medical certificate for the appropriate period.
 All medical certificates must be dated and include the date on which the illness started and the length of incapacitation.
 This must then be given to your Tutor within three days of the beginning of the period of absence from the examination.
 Medical Certificates presented at the time of an examination must state clearly that the student was unable to sit his/her exams.
-Your Tutor will forward your Medical Certificate along with an absense from examination form to the Senior Lecturer's Office.
+Your Tutor will forward your Medical Certificate to the Senior Lecturer's Office.
 Depending on your year, the length of your illness and the exam session, it might be possible to have your exam re-scheduled during the exam period.
 Remember that medical certificates are not accepted in explanation or excuse for poor performance.

 What do I do if I arrive late for an examination?